Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/slides.md

 - Docker is popular for encapsulating environments for testing (CI/CD, DevOps) as we will see later.
 - Singularity is a bit more "niche", but important in the computing/simulation business.

-## Exercise

-1. [ ] Build a VirtualBox VM managed by Vagrand
-2. [ ] Build a Docker image containing some tooling for C++ and Python
-   - Has to be able to run some non-common dependency?!
-Maybe install preCICE in there.
-     - If preCICE, one could install it once from source and once as binary.
-   - Automatically test this via some GitHub action.
-     - Check for correct base image.
-     - Build the image.
-     - Check that code runs.
-3. [ ] Install Singularity (optional?)
-   - Compile by hand
-     - Install Go
-     - Compile Singularity
-   - Install tooling as

 ## Further reading

 ### Other